My Journey On Learning Spanish In Six Months

 If things become too hard, you are more likely to quit and not go back.
 In the beginning, only do things that are easy and fun.

-Once you build up the habit of learning every day and gain more competence, you will be more motivated and capable to do harder activities.
+Once you build up the habit of learning every day and gain more competence, you will be more motivated and capable of doing harder activities.

 Know what kind of learner you are.
 If watching videos and doing flashcards bore you to death, don't do it.
 If talking to people is fun for you... prioritize that.